JoE11-y/NFT-Lottery-Frontend/README.md

 [link to demo](https://joe11-y.github.io/NFT-Lottery-Frontend/)

 A simple lottery contract that awards a lucky winner with a minted nft and half of the generated prizepot.
+Lottery is currently set to run every 2 hours as a default.

 Check operator section for how to operate lottery.